Not All Attorneys Are Created Equal. We Explore All Potential Solutions To Get You The Best Possible Outcome.

 What Are The Diversionary Programs In New Jersey?

-The diversionary programs are alternatives to criminal trial available to first time offenders charged with certain classes of crime.
+The New Jersey diversionary programs are alternatives to criminal trial available to first time offenders charged with certain classes of crime.
 There are three primary programs, and they are:

 • Pretrial intervention (PTI): Defendants identified as eligible for pretrial intervention move out of the traditional courtroom, and directly into a supervised setting, that may include drug testing and restitution.